jvineis/EEMB1105-FISH-COI/README.md

     cd vineis

-## 6. copy your sequences from the directory that contains everyones sequences to your working directory (where you should be now)
+## 6. Your TA will move sequences from the folder that contains everyones sequences to your working directory (where you should be now)

     cp /shared/rc/training/*ALL-SEQ-DIRECTORY*/*my_sequences.ab1* /shared/rc/training/*user.name*/

-you will need to do this for each of the sequences in your list.. can you think of an awesome way to do this so that you don't have to do the same thing more than once?

-## 7. Copy the sequences to your computer to view their quality in (whatever we choose to look at chromatogram files)
+## 7. Copy the sequences to your computer to view their quality in (whatever we choose to look at chromatogram files).
 keep your current terminal window open and hit the *command* followed by the *n* key (without letting go of the *command* key) to open a new terminal window.
 Here we will use the rsync command to copy the files from the discovery cluster to our laptops like thus.

-    rsync -HalP *user.name*@login.discovery.neu.edu:/shared/rc/training/*user.name*/*.ab1* */a/directory/of-your-choice/*
+    rsync -HalP *user.name*@login.discovery.neu.edu:/shared/rc/training/*user.name*/*.ab1* */a/folder/of-your-choice/*

 ## 8. Load the module(settings) for all of the software that you will reuire for the analysis